Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 What increases my risk for elbow bursitis?

 - Overuse of your elbow, such as when you play tennis, vacuum, or swing a hammer

-- Pressure on your elbows, such as when you lean on your elbows
+- Pressure, such as when you lean on your elbow

 - Bacterial infection